samuelhackwill/SRT_OTLPUFRALR/README.md

 ```

 then press "Mouline !"
-and "Enregistre ça".
+and "Enregistre ça". (don't try deleting the old collection first, it's not required ; also it's broken)

-if there's a lot of text, it can take some time (a few seconds).
+if there's a lot of text, it can take some time to load (a few seconds).
 If everything went fine, you should see data appearing in the lower part of the page (scroll if necessary).

 ## USAGE